-Grab a few rolls of colorful tape, and that’s all you’ll need to recreate Washi Tape Easter Eggs from The Paper Place.
+Grab a few rolls of colorful tape, and that’s all you’ll need to recreate Washi Tape Easter Eggs from Bliss Bloom Blog.
 Pretty!

-Black Sharpie Easter Eggs are an easy way to convert those white eggs into modern works of art, courtesy of Obviously Sweet.
+Black Sharpie Easter Eggs are an easy way to convert those white eggs into modern works of art, courtesy of Obviously Sweet (site no longer active).
 This is clearly an idea that is best left in the hands of older kids with some patience and an artistic eye, but the final results are pretty striking.